 The Division of Sport Fish-Southeast Region continued to collect catch, harvest, and biological data from lingcod as part of a marine harvest survey program with lingcod harvests tabulated back to 1987 in some selected ports.
 Data collected in the program include statistics on effort, catch, and harvest of lingcod taken by Southeast Alaska sport anglers.
-Ports sampled in 2003 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
-Length and sex data were collected from 817 lingcod in 2003 (contact Mike Jaenicke).
+Ports sampled in 2005 included Juneau, Sitka, Craig/Klawock, Wrangell, Petersburg, Gustavus, Elfin Cove, Yakutat, and Ketchikan.
+Length and sex data were collected from 1,644 lingcod in 2005, primarily from the ports of Sitka, Ketchikan, Craig, Gustavus, Elfin Cove, and Yakutat (Contact Mike Jaenicke).

 The Division of Sport Fish-Southcentral Region continued collection of harvest and fishery information on lingcod through the groundfish harvest assessment program.
 Lingcod objectives include estimation of 1) the age, sex, and length composition of lingcod harvests by ports and 2) the geographic distribution of harvest by each fleet.
-Approximately 750 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2003.
+A total of 674 lingcod were sampled from sport harvest at Seward, Valdez, Whittier, Kodiak, and Homer in 2005.
 These ports accounted for the majority of recreational lingcod harvest in Southcentral Alaska (Contact Scott Meyer).

 The Southeast Region is not currently able to reliably estimate lingcod biomass or abundance.
 Lacking abundance estimates, and given the complex life history and behavior of lingcod, impacts to lingcod populations from fishing are difficult to assess.
-The directed commercial fishery data are indicative of stock declines and serial depletion.
-Analysis of catch per unit effort data (CPUE), in terms of fish per hook-hour for 1988-1998, show that CPUE had declined between 21 to 62% in areas where a directed fishery has developed.
-There appears to be some serial depletion in the CSEO and NSEO and the commercial fleet has moved into the EYKT and SSEO.
-For these reasons the AHOs for lingcod were reduced in all areas, an action taken at the 1999 BOF meeting.
-Commercial logbook data shows a decline in CPUE in 2001, followed by an increase in 2002 and in 2003 there was a slight increase in overall CPUE.
+Analysis of catch per unit effort data (CPUE), in terms of fish per hook-hour for 1988-1998, showed that CPUE had declined between 21 to 62% in areas where a directed fishery and increased recreational catch had developed.
+Consequently the quota for lingcod was reduced in all areas in 1999.
+Commercial logbook data for the period 1999-2005 shows a recent increasing trend in CSEO and NSEO beginning in 2000.
+CPUE increased in EYKT in 2001 and has remained level.
+There is also a level trend in the NSEO area.